Name-shitty-github-profile/Binary-Tree-With-Ternary-Strings/README.md

  5. `BinTree_addNodeAt(BinTree* self, const char* path, int _data)`: Attempts to add a node to the tree at the ending location of the path string.
 It fails when the path is inside the tree.
 Neither will it add a node outside the tree by >= 2 levels.
 A single level past some edge of the tree is okay for adding.
  6. `BinTree_setDataAt(BinTree* self, const char* path, int _data)`: Attempts to set data at the end location of the given path.
 It fails when the path is empty or out of bounds.
  7. `BinTree_getDataAt(BinTree* self, const char* path)`: Attempts to retrieve an integer stored in the path's ending location within the tree.
 It fails when the path is empty or out of bounds.

+_Other Notes:_
+I forgot to put more extensive tests for the node addition and getting functions.
+I'll do that later.